Understanding Desirable Snorkeling Camera Features

 That means you have to use a separate flash, and move it a good distance away from your lens, so the light comes in from an angle.
 This is done by attaching a long arm to your camera housing.
 Suddenly you are talking about a big contraption to be snorkeling with.
 I personally am unwilling to do it.

 For a snorkeler it is best to have a camera with a fast lens, and good high ISO performance, and not use a flash at all.
 There is plenty of light in the top 20 feet of water.
 My recommendation is to turn off your flash.

 Another thing to look for on a camera is how much shutter lag it has.
 How long once you push the button does it take to actually take the picture?
-On some compact cameras shutter lag is a real problem.
-You hit the button, and the fish is gone before the camera actually takes the shot.
+Particularly on some older compact cameras shutter lag is a real problem.
+You hit the button, and the fish has moved before the camera actually takes the shot.
 Getting a fast shooting camera is important for good snorkeling pictures.

 Focus speed is also one of the important snorkeling camera features.
 If it takes forever to focus on a fish, it will be long gone.

 A wide angle lens is very desirable underwater.
 Getting close to your subject is the goal.
 The main reason for this is because you want to shoot through as little water as possible between you and your subject.
 Water acts like a thick dirty filter, reducing color, like in the example below.

 Another thing to know is that as your lens zooms out, you have to increase your shutter speed to stop hand motion from making blurry pictures.
 While you can easily handhold at 28mm with a shutter speed of 1/60th of a second, at 120mm you will need a shutter speed of at least 1/125s to stop camera shake.
 This becomes a problem if there is not enough light.